zoom/videosdk-android-quickstart/README.md

 Use of this Sample App is subject to our [Terms of Use](https://www.zoom.com/en/trust/terms/).

+You can find the corresponding Developer Blog for this app [here](https://developers.zoom.us/blog/videosdk-android-quickstart/)

 ## Installation

 Clone this repo into your local enviroment: